 For MCO members, providers bill the managed care entity with whom a member is enrolled in accordance with the terms of the provider's contract with the MCO.
-Providers may not bill Medicaid directly for services provided to MCO members.

 Provider billing manuals and fee schedules are available on the IME website: http://dhs.iowa.gov/ime/providers/csrp.